flofriday/blog/posts/what-is-a-jit-compiler/post.md

 ---
 title: What is a JIT compiler anyway?
 date: 2022-07-06
+description: My bachelor thesis is in the field of just-in-time(JIT) compiler research and while this already sounds...
+image: Drawing_JIT.excalidraw.png
 ---

 My bachelor thesis is in the field of just-in-time(JIT) compiler research and while